javier-lopez/cutils.vim/README.md

 [cutils](https://github.com/chilicuil/cutils) is a repository of small functions I've found useful when using [vim](http://vim.org).
 This plugin was created to clean my vimrc file (which at the time was getting huge > 1200 LOC!).
-Feel free to use, suggest new functions or improve current ones.
+Feel free to use it, suggest new functions or improve current ones.

 NOTE: Not all functions are mine. you'll find the url/author from where I fetch the original versions at the documentation.

 <p align="center">
   <img src="http://javier.io/assets/img/vim-cutils.jpg"/><br>